 Penelope Keith, women, British television comedy, television history, women in situation comedy

+Why Penelope Keith?

+Penelope Keith is, historically, one of British television comedy’s most successful and enduring actresses, best remembered for her much loved performances as social-climbing suburban super-snob Margo Leadbetter in The Good Life (BBC 1975-78) and impoverished aristocratic ‘lady of the manor’ Audrey fforbes-Hamilton in To the Manor Born (BBC 1979-2007).
+In these classic roles, Keith embodied and simultaneously deconstructed the social codes and mores of middle and upper class England and Englishness.
+The fond public regard in which Keith’s television comedy performances are held is well exemplified by television critic Grace Dent’s comment that.
 ‘There is, it must be said, something wildly intoxicating about a Margo Leadbetter haranguing.
-We see little of her eloquent, fiery yet feminine ilk on TV today’.
+We see little of her eloquent, fiery yet feminine ilk on TV’ (Dent, 2014).

-Why Penelope Keith?

-Penelope Keith is, historically, one of British television comedy’s most successful and enduring actresses, best remembered for her much loved performances as social climbing suburban super snob Margo Leadbetter in The Good Life (BBC 1975-78) and impoverished aristocratic ‘lady of the manor’ Audrey fforbes-Hamilton in To the Manor Born (BBC 1979-2007).
-In these classic roles, Keith embodied and simultaneously deconstructed the social codes and mores of middle and upper class England and Englishness A fuller consideration of her substantial body of television comedy work also reveals a range of now less well remembered but critically interesting comedy series and performances which augment, enrich and challenge readings of Keith’s star persona as straightforwardly and consistently ‘posh and pushy’.
+A fuller consideration of her substantial body of television comedy work also reveals a range of now less well remembered but critically interesting comedy series and performances which augment, enrich and challenge readings of Keith’s star persona as straightforwardly and consistently ‘posh and pushy’.
 Such series and performances contain implicit historical interrogation of lives and experiences of British women from the late 1970s to the mid 1990s, as encapsulated in the fictive worlds which Keith’s characters inhabit.
 This article presents a detailed case study of Keith’s performances in British television situation comedy from the mid 1970s to the mid 1990s, in so doing addressing the lack of rigorous scholarship tackling the social and cultural significance of the representation of women in the historical study of the British situation comedy.

-Keith has been selected as the object of this initial study because of the complex, often exceptional and frequently provocative onscreen women that she has played: women who provoke discourses around money, power, class, age and sexuality as well as gender.
+Keith has been selected as the object of this initial study because of the complex, often exceptional, and frequently provocative onscreen women that she has played: women who provoke discourses around money, power, class, age and sexuality as well as gender.
 Her characters are women variously both of, and ahead of their time, simultaneously part of the establishment and at the same time confidently transgressive of convention and niceties, as suits their desires and motivations.
 Keith is a statuesque, authoritative, evidently mature woman who is concurrently, and against predictable comic typecasting of such women, recognised as sexy, vulnerable, funny and unquestioned casting for the romantic lead in any number of the series in which she is cast.
 Additionally, she is a gifted physical comedian, her rangy, elegant physique integral to her comic characterisations and an unanticipated potential for disruption.

 Surveying the current television comedy landscape some forty years distant from Keith’s biggest successes in the mid 1970s and 1980s, her achievements as a woman in comedy are all the more noteworthy.
-There are, even in 2015, a very few television funny women with a profile of comparable range and accomplishment.
+There are, even in 2015, very few television funny women with a profile of comparable range and accomplishment.
 The most successful current female British comedy name is writer and actress Miranda Hart.
 Her eponymous comedy series Miranda (BBC 2009-14) depicted the comic mishaps which characterised the largely unsuccessful love life of an exaggerated fictional version of herself.
 Much of the series’ humour revolves around the tropes of Miranda’s height and stature.
 Hart is, like Keith, a tall woman.
 For Keith, height and stature are positive comic attributes, equally well deployed to depict, variously, imperious authority and challenge, unexpected wounded dignity, or confident mature sexuality as required.
 For Hart’s Miranda, being tall is laden with negatives; it makes her clumsy, awkward, unattractive and, on occasions, even calls her gender into question when she is mistaken for a man.